Five Frequently Asked Questions in Georgia Workers' Compensation

 If you have been injured on the job and have received weekly income benefits, you may be eligible for a free second opinion or independent medical examination.

-The injured worker has one year from the date of accident to file a notice (through the proper Board Form) with the State Board of Workers' Compensation.
+When is it too late to file a claim?The injured worker has one year from the date of accident to file a notice (through the proper Board Form) with the State Board of Workers' Compensation.
 If the employer has furnished remedial medical treatment, then the employee may have one year from the last date of treatment.
 If the employee received weekly benefits, then he or she may have two years from the date of the last payment to file a claim.

-Employers are required to furnish treatment for employees who have been injured on the job.
+How do I get medical treatment and what should I expect?Employers are required to furnish treatment for employees who have been injured on the job.
 This would include "medical, surgical, and hospital care and other treatment, items, and services which are prescribed by a licensed physician."
 This also includes prescription drug medication.
 In addition, medical benefits may include counseling, or may include home attendant care, and in some circumstances domestic household services.

 The employer is required to post at least six (6) doctors on a list for injured workers to choose from when they get hurt on the job.
 This list is known as the Panel of Physicians.
 The employer is required to inform the injured work about this list and his or her right to choose a doctor for treatment.

 Employees often experience delays in authorization.
 As treatment is crucial, it is important to have someone advocating for you.
 Not only must this advocate have expertise about the law, but he must be knowledgeable about the physicians.